Franchesca Ramsey: Television

 In early 2016, Ramsey joined Comedy Central's The Nightly Show with Larry Wilmore as a contributor and writer.

 Ramsey has also appeared in television series such as Totally Biased with W. Kamau Bell, Broad City, and Superstore.

 In April 2017, Comedy Central announced that they were developing a late-night comedy pilot to star and be executive produced by Ramsey.

 Podcast

-Ramsey hosted a podcast with her husband Patrick called Last Name Basis where the couple talked about their lives and the world around them.
+Ramsey hosted a podcast with her then-husband Patrick called Last Name Basis where the couple talked about their lives and the world around them.
 The podcast began in January 2015 and ended as a result of their divorce in March 2019 with a total of 112 episodes.

 Book

 Ramsey's 2018 book Well, That Escalated Quickly: Memoirs and Mistakes of an Accidental Activist is a collection of essays that describes her unintended role as an activist on racism and online harassment after the sudden media attention to her YouTube commentary.
 She says the book is intended to help others navigate the online world, including her own mistakes.
 She admits falling into 'troll behavior' herself, and writes about why she and others have sometimes used destructive behavior online to deal with offline personal pressures and disappointments.
 She offers strategies for surviving online abuse, encouraging logging off for a time, and regrets engaging rather than ignoring online harassers.